Hunter2030ZeRo/Wustite/README.md

 C extension compatibility (NumPy, pandas, etc.) due to its non-CPython memory model.

-Wustite takes a different approach: instead of JIT-compiling Python bytecode at runtime, it accelerates the *compilation passes themselves* using GPGPU...
+Wustite takes a different approach.
+Instead of relying on runtime profiling to warm up a JIT, Wustite builds a **structure map** ahead of time that lets the runtime skip the warm-up phase entirely and eliminates interpretation overhead at execution.
+This is paired with **WVM**, a CPython-compatible virtual machine — so Wustite aims to deliver both the performance of ahead-of-time compilation and the efficiency of a runtime that doesn't sacrifice compatibility to get there.

 ## References